Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Financial Data and Statistical Analysis

 \subsection{Data description}

-We take monthly data January 1990 -- September 2022.
-Total $T = 405$ data points.
+We take monthly data January 1986--December 2025.
+This gives us exactly 40 years and 480 data points.
 As discussed in the Introduction and Background sections, we measure volatility $V$ as Chicago Board of Options Exchange VIX: The Volatility Index for S\&P 500, monthly average data.
 This data is taken from Federal Reserve Economic Data (FRED) web site.
 For equity premia computation, we need short-term Treasury rates, which are also taken from the FRED web site.

 The rest of the data is taken from Kenneth French's Dartmouth College Financial Data Library.
 It contains equally-weighted portfolios of stocks split into 10 deciles by size: Decile 1 has smallest 10\% stocks by size (market capitalization), Decile 2 has the next 10\% smallest stocks, etc up to Decile 10, which contains top 10\% largest stocks.
-In practice, during this time span this Decile 10 portfolio closely corresponds to the S\&P 500, the classic benchmark for American stocks.
-(Although the S\&P 500 index is size-weighted, not equally-weighted.)
-We also use Decile 10 as the benchmark.
+We use Decile 10 as the benchmark.
+We stress that this equally-weighted portfolio of Decile 10 is different from the classic benchmark S\&P 500.
 These portfolios are reconstituted at the end of June of each year.
 For each decile and each month, the data contains average market size, price returns (excluding dividends), and total returns (including dividends).
+The data are available on the \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix} in the file \texttt{data-new.xlsx}